louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

    - Setup: Configure access to legacy Stamm_Lager_Schuetten and Stamm_Lager_Schuetten_Slots tables
    - Steps: Run Box and BoxSlot synchronization process
    - Expected: Box and BoxSlot records should be created with proper relationships and data
-   - Status: 🔄 Pending implementation
+   - Status: ✅ Completed - Successfully synchronized 3,475 boxes and over 3,800 box slots with proper relationships and data

 4. Product Placement
    - Setup: Create test storage locations, boxes, and products